 A Notice of Availability (NOA) and the Draft EIR were submitted to the State Clearinghouse, Office of Planning and Research, various public agencies, citizen groups, and interested individuals for a 61-day public review period from November 8, 2012, through January 7, 2013.
-During that time, the Draft EIR was also available for review at the City of Los Angeles Department of City Planning, various City libraries, and via Internet at http://cityplanning.lacity.org.
+During that time, the Draft EIR was also available for review at the City of Los Angeles Department Citv Planning. various City libraries. and via Internet of http://cityplanning.lacity.org.
 The Draft EIR analyzed the effects of a reasonable range of alternatives to the Project.
 Following the close of the public review period, written responses were prepared to the comments received on the Draft EIR.
 Comments on the Draft EIR and the responses to those comments are included within the Final EIR (Final EIR).

 The Final EIR is comprised of: an Introduction; List of Commenters; Responses to Comments; Corrections and Additions to the Draft EIR; a Mitigation Monitoring and Reporting Program; and Appendices.
-The Final EIR, together with the Draft EIR and the Supplemental Analysis of Project Revisions, makes up the Final EIR as defined in CEQA Guidelines Section 15132 (the Final EIR).
+On February 13, 2014, the Lead Agency included a Final EIR Errata to reflect the revisions to mitigation measures TRANS-17 through TRANS-19.
+The Final EIR, together with the Draft EIR and the Supplemental Analysis of Project Revisions and Errata to the Final EIR, makes up the Final EIR as defined in CEQA Guidelines Section 15132 (the Final EIR).